topaxi/bb-remix/slides/02-remix.md

 #### Route File Structure Example

-Optionally, one can treat a route as a module, with a mandatory `route.tsx` file.
+Optionally, one can treat a route as a module folder, with a mandatory `route.tsx` file.

 ```txt [3-5]
 app/routes/blog.tsx